1lliter8/Mud/README.txt

 ------RUNNING------
 ===================

-NON COMPUTER LITERATES: If you're on Windows double-click the MUD shortcut and it (should) run.
-If it doesn't, email me.

-If you're not on Windows, you're on a Mac, and I'm not sure how to help.
-Either try and emulate Windows, or see how you feel about following the computer literate instructions.

-This runs the "dist" folder version of the game.
+NON COMPUTER LITERATES: Install the MSI in the "WindowsInstaller" folder.
+Double click the shortcut on the Desktop.

-COMPUTER LITERATES: If you don't want to run an exe then everything you need to run it in Python is in the "python" directory.
-Python comes with Macs, I believe, and should be pretty easy to install on Linux.
+COMPUTER LITERATES: If you don't want to or can't install an MSI then you need to run it in Python.
+Python 2.7 comes with Macs, I believe, and should be pretty easy to install on Linux.

-If you're on Windows you want to install Python 2.7 and Pygame.
+You'll need Python 2.7 and Pygame 1.9.1 for Python 2.7.

+Download the repository and all the associated files, obviously.

-Regardless of OS open the console window, navigate to the "python" dir and type "python mudpygame.py" to run the game.
+Regardless of OS open the console window, navigate to the main dir and type "python mudpygame.py" to run the game.

-This runs the "python" folder version of the game.

 ===================
 -----CONTROLS------